 What this means is that once you are following 5,000 people, you must have 5,000 people following you back in order to follow more people.
 Once you have crossed the 5,000 user benchmark, then you can follow more users.

 Please use this Twitter tip at your own risk.
 Twitter is against bulk following and unfollowing, so be careful.

 With that said, at a high level, there are a handful of approaches you can take to build your followers.

 One of the tried-and-true approaches that works rather well.
 The idea is that by identifying a Twitter account who has an audience similar to yours, then you can try following users of that account in hopes of them following your account back.

-For example, let’s say your business offers marketing services for small businesses in Houston.
+For example, let’s say your business offers marketing activities or services for small businesses in Houston.